 NAF does not invest in investee companies, but invests in real estate.
-As adverse sustainability indicators 1-16 as contained in Table 1 of Annex 1 of the draft Delegated Regulation pertain to investee companies, these are not included in this PAI statement, which pertains to real estate investments.
+As adverse sustainability indicators 1-16 as contained in Table 1 of Annex 1 of the SFDR Delegated Regulation pertain to investee companies, these are not included in this PAI statement, which pertains to real estate investments.

-Indicators applicable to investments in real estate assets sustair verse nability cator Metric Impact in 2022 Impact in 2021 Explanation Actions taken, and actions planned and targets set for the next reference period Fossil fuels Exposure to fossil fuels through real estate assets Share of investme nts in real estate assets involved in the extraction , storage, transport or manufact ure of fossil fuels N/A N/A We do not invest in real estate assets involved in the extraction, storage, transport or manufacture of fossil fuels.
+Indicators applicable to investments in real estate assets Adverse sustainability indicator Metric Impact in 2022 Impact in 2021 Explanation Actions taken, and actions planned and targets set for the next reference period Fossil fuels Exposure to fossil fuels through real estate assets Share of investme nts in real estate assets involved in the extraction , storage, transport or manufact ure of fossil fuels N/A N/A NAF does not invest in real estate assets involved in the extraction, storage, transport or manufacture of fossil fuels.
 N/A Energy efficienc y 18.
-Exposure to energy-inefficien t real estate assets Share of investme nts in energy-inefficien t real estate assets As of August 31, 2022, 69.5% of our properties were not "eligible green assets" (as defined to the right) based on gross floor area.
-As of August 31, 2021, 72.5% of our properties were not "eligible green assets" (as defined to the right) based on gross floor area.
-To track the environmental performance of our properties, we rely on certifications issued by third-party organizations, such as the Development Bank of Japan's ("DBJ") Green Building Certification, Comprehensive Assessment System for Built Environment Efficiency ("CASBEE") certification, and other equivalent certifications.
-With respect to DBJ certifications, we We implement as appropriate measures to reduce their environmental impact following acquisition, including by obtaining environmental certifications such as DBJ or CASBEE.
-We have set a goal of increasing the number of eligible green
+Exposure to energy- inefficien t real estate assets Share of investme nts in energy-inefficien t real estate assets As of February 28, 2023, 67.4% of NAF's properties were not "eligible green assets" (as defined to the right) based on gross floor area.
+NAF operate based on six-month fiscal periods ending in February and August of each As of February 28, 2022, 69.4% of NAF's properties were not "eligible green assets" (as defined to the right) based on gross floor area.
+NAF operate based on six-month fiscal periods ending in February and August of each To track the environmental performance of NAF's properties, we rely on certifications issued by third-party organizations, such as the Development Bank of Japan's ("DBJ") Green Building Certification, Comprehensive Assessment System for Built Environment Efficiency ("CASBEE") certification, and other equivalent We implement as appropriate measures to reduce their environmental impact following acquisition, including by obtaining environmental certifications such as DBJ or CASBEE certifications.
+We have set a goal of

-:1 4-1
+Т 1 l

+year. year. certifications.
+With increasing the

+Accordingly, Accordingly, respect to DBJ percentage of

+we provide the we provide the certifications, we eligible green

-consider a property to assets by one
+share of share of consider a property to assets in

-have sufficient per year.
+investments in investments in have sufficient NAF's

-environmental
+energy- energy- environmental portfolio to

-certification if it
+inefficient real inefficient real certification if it 40% based on

-received 3 stars or
+estate assets as estate assets as received 3 stars or gross floor

-higher out of DBJ's
+of the end of of the end of higher out of DBJ's area by 2030.

-five-star ranking
+the latest fiscal the latest fiscal five-star ranking

-system.
+period period system.
 With respect

-to CASBEE, we
+covering the covering the to CASBEE, we

-consider a property to
+reference reference consider a property to

-have sufficient
+period under period under have sufficient

-environmental
+this PAI this PAI environmental

-certification if it
+statement. statement. certification if it

 received B+ Rank or

 higher out of the

 CASBEE ranking

 system featuring Rank

 S (excellent), Rank A

 (very good), Rank B+

 (good), Rank B-

 (slightly inferior) and

 Rank C (inferior).
 We

-call our property that
+refer to NAF's

+properties that receive

-receives the sufficient
+the sufficient level of

-level of any such
+any such certifications

-certifications an

-"eligible green asset".
+as "eligible green

+assets", and consider

+NAF's properties that

+have received no

+environmental

+certification from

+DBJ, CASBEE, BELS

+or other equivalent

+green building

+certifications as

+"energy-inefficient

+real estate assets".